naveenreddy2000/solarSystem/README.md

 To start viewing
-Run 'npm start' on terminal
+Run 'npm start' on terminal,
 now server is started on http://localhost:8000/